garrandall/popular-music-data/tracks/rebel-rebel-david-bowie.md

 What can I do for you?
 Looks like you've been there too 'Cause you've torn your dress
 And your face is a mess
-Ooh, your face is a mess
+Oh your face is a mess
-Ooh, ooh, so how could they know?
+Oh oh so how could they know?
 Ah, ah, how could they know?
 Ah, ah